okhee/lvlz1s/docs/index.md

 # lvlz1s Documentation

-This site contains the API documentation for lvlz1s(https://github.com/okhee/lvlz1s), a RESTful API that supports quiz solving, uploading audio file and creating quiz sets and quizs.
+This site contains the API documentation for lvlz1s(https://github.com/okhee/lvlz1s), a RESTful API that supports quiz solving, uploading audio file and creating quiz sets and quizzes.

 ## Quiz